elastic/eui-cljs/README.md

 We are also able to overwrite certain components without the end-developer's knowledge which keeps the experience unified.
 For example we needed to port the text field components so they would compatible with Reagent's async-rendering.
 Those components live in the overrwrites directory.

 ## Styling/Theming

-We have macros which load in CSS and JSON and they use [Cheshire JSON](https://github.com/dakrone/cheshire) So you'll need to add that dependency to your project.
-It won't increase the final bundle size.

 The sample application in the examples directory uses the following strategy: